JDrost1818/plaster/README.md

     optional arguments:
-      -h, --help            show this help message and exit -v, --version         fetches the current version of the tool -k [KEY], --key [KEY]
+      -h, --help            show this help message and exit -k [KEY], --key [KEY]
                             indicates the following field:type pair should define the key
                             NOTE: should be a trailing param